A lion turning on a light

 People who dropped out of the recruitment process

 • Ask people who expressed an interest in the role but didn’t apply why they chose not to apply.
+A form that requires 5 minutes to complete is a reasonable way to approach this rather than expecting them to respond in long form writing or meeting.

 • Ask people that did apply but dropped out of the recruitment process why they dropped out.
+A short form, with the option for a call or email, may be the most appropriate way to request this.

 Successful candidate